Developing Europe's weather satellites

 The reason for the duplication is simply to guarantee continuity of service in case of satellite failure.
 Weather satellites have become so crucial a part of our daily life that any long gap in service coverage has become inconceivable.

 For the same reason, the launch of MSG-3, Meteosat-10, was timed on 5 July 2012 for the smooth transition from the ageing Meteosat-8.
-MSG-4, the last in the series of MSG satellites, is planned for launch in July 2015 to take over services and ensure the smooth transition to Meteosat Third Generation (MTG) in 2019.
+MSG-4, the last in the series of MSG satellites, was launched in July 2015 to take over services and ensure the smooth transition to Meteosat Third Generation (MTG) in 2019.

 MetOp: Europe's polar-orbiting weather satellites